chaitanyasrinivasan/motif_discovery/README.md

 2. Download anaconda from https://docs.anaconda.com/anaconda/ to ensure your system has the compatible version of Python.

-3. Use the following commands to install all dependencies for this pipeline.
+3. Use the following commands to install dependencies for this pipeline.

 ```shell
   cd motif_discovery/scripts